Making Sense of Financial Dots to Achieve Clarity

 Keeping focused whilst navigating through change is not easy in any year.
 This time around, for both financial management and operational teams, there are no firm baselines nor historical data points that can be relied upon, but at least x-application reporting is providing new additional insights at this challenging time.
 Specifically, as Financial, Human Resources and Budgeting data as well as other data sources can be brought together for deeper and richer productivity insights.

 Disposals and acquisitions, as well as detailed operational reviews into every functional area of the business, will be part of any ongoing business development or restructuring plan for both business continuity as well as “going concern” evaluations.
-Regardless of which, various scenarios will have to be explored, ranked and prioritised in order to achieve optimum results and for overall desired financial impact, meaning that processes will be repeated multiple times.
+Regardless of which, various scenarios will have to be explored, ranked and prioritized in order to achieve optimum results and for overall desired financial impact, meaning that processes will be repeated multiple times.

 Floating waypoints are a better description of today’s operational environment as everything is changing.
 All of us are having to turn into selfless warriors to ensure ongoing business continuity as we navigate to and from the waypoints, whilst understanding the practical aspects of what can and cannot be practically executed as borders open and close.

-Vital reporting processes that are required for controls, decision support and business management activities are typically labour intensive and painful to complete, so the ramping up of reporting frequencies and management reviews to gain vital vision cannot be practically achieved through continual replication of the same process, but in fact requires deeper change.
+Vital reporting processes that are required for controls, decision support and business management activities are typically labor intensive and painful to complete, so the ramping up of reporting frequencies and management reviews to gain vital vision cannot be practically achieved through continual replication of the same process, but in fact requires deeper change.

 Change management within the finance team is relatively easier to achieve, compared with broader changes where accounting processes might cross other functional areas, and therefore can be planned iteratively based on priorities.

 Business impacts from resulting economic changes are everywhere but rolling numbers and segmental analysis at entity, regional & global levels, across all relevant functional areas and applications, at least helps to identify the underlying trend changes in detailed revenue and cost run rates by geographical and operational segments.
-They can also indicate both positive and negative trend lines for onward business prioritisation, not to mention their forward impact on cash flows plus bank balances.
+They can also indicate both positive and negative trend lines for onward business prioritization, not to mention their forward impact on cash flows plus bank balances.

-Leveraging automation in financial reporting helps resolve and minimise efforts in re-running existing processes more frequently to attain better visibility, and also frees time for vital management activities.
+Leveraging automation in financial reporting helps resolve and minimize efforts in re-running existing processes more frequently to attain better visibility, and also frees time for vital management activities.
 This is because related transactional processes take time to execute, due to them requiring ongoing transformational and segmental analysis.
 These can all now be resolved as transformations are easier to achieve with practical compute power.
 This is significant, as time savings can be per month and per entity, thereby enhancing on an end to end basis both productivity and operational efficiency.

 Automation can be used to execute both complex processes and complex tasks for various accounting areas.
 Specifically, those going across multiple people & geographical entities or even those within specialist areas undertaken by a few.
 Examples of each can be found within: IFRS 9 Financial Instruments; IFRS 10 Consolidated Financial Statements; IFRS 11 Joint Arrangements; IFRS 12 Disclosure of Interests in Other Entities; IFRS 13 Fair Value Measurement; IFRS 14 Regulatory Deferral Accounts; IFRS 15 Revenue from Contracts with Customers and IFRS 16 Leases.
 Think of it as applying Fintech and Insurtech process know-how to all financial processes which also makes it easier to reconcile between reporting variants eg IFRS 15 and ASC 606 or IFRS 16 and ASC 842 .